 Three Reasons Not to Allow Pets in Your Rental Property

-- Property damage is the most common issue caused by pets.
+- The most common issue caused by pets is property damage.
 They can tear up carpets and draperies, scratch hardwood surfaces, soil the floor, and fill the air ducts with dander.
 Pet-related damage can make it expensive to rehabilitate the unit before it is ready for the next tenant.

 - A noisy pet is a nuisance that may disturb other tenants.
 This is a particularly troubling problem in multi-unit properties.
 A barking dog can drive neighbors up the wall—and ensure they don’t renew their rental agreements.
 Pets may also negatively impact the appearance (and odor) of common areas.